 Strong and resilient senior leadership has underpinned improvement in practice at Kirklees from a considerably low base since the last inspection of children’s services in 2016 where Ofsted rated the authority as inadequate.

 The pace of change was slow initially due in part to a lack of stable and effective senior management.
 However, in June 2017, a formal arrangement was implemented by the Department for Education with Leeds City Council taking responsibility for overseeing improvement.

-Since March 2018, there has been steady progress in strengthening the foundations for sustainable service improvement.
+Since March 2018, there has been steady progress in strengthening the foundations for sustainable service improvement at Kirklees.
 As a result, there are no widespread or serious failures that leave children at risk of harm.

 “Progress has been achieved through increased corporate commitment and investment in services, clear and focused leadership, strengthening of partnerships, for example the duty and advice team, and improved workforce stability and engagement.
 Children who need help and protection are now recognised, and risk of significant harm is quickly responded to,” said the report.

 However, Kirklees is not delivering good help, protection and care for all children, young people and families.
 Caseloads for some social workers in the assessment and intervention teams are challenging to manage when they are on duty, and this impacts on quality in some cases.
 This means that not all children receive help at the earliest opportunity.
 There are still delays in achieving permanence for some children.
 This includes children with a plan for long-term fostering and those placed with parents on care orders.
 Management oversight, challenge and supervision are not sufficiently robust.
 Mechanisms for monitoring permanence have been strengthened, but these improvements are too recent to have had an impact, the report added.

 In terms of the experiences and progress of children who need help and protection, which requires improvement to be good, Ofsted found:

 – There has been steady and continuous progress to improve the initial response to children in need of help and protection since the last Ofsted inspection in 2016.